Building

 Academic research · complete

 The most rigorous chapter.
-Five semi-structured interviews with long-term mindfulness practitioners in Plum Village.
-From their words: requirements, interaction specifications, information architecture, and two low-fidelity prototypes evaluated in focus groups.
+Five contextual interviews with long-term mindfulness practitioners at Plum Village.
+From their words: requirements, interaction specifications, information architecture, and prototypes evaluated in focus groups.

 The core flow emerged: STOP → check-in with what is → can I be with it? → if yes: breathe → if no: get support, do something joyful, or rest deeply.